Introduction to Black-Owned Businesses

 Essence Communications

 The Essence Communications company was founded in 1970 and focuses on African American women’s lifestyle, beauty, and culture.
-For over five decades, Essence has provided a platform for black voices, perspectives, and experiences through its flagship publication, Essence magazine, as well as various digital platforms.
+For over five decades, Essence has provided a platform for black voices, perspectives, and experiences through its flagship publication, Essence magazine, and various digital platforms.

 BET Networks